relf/egobox/README.md

 While I did not benchmark exactly my Rust code against SMT Python one, from my debugging sessions, I noticed I did not get such a great speed up.
 Actually, algorithms like `doe` and `gp` relies extensively on linear algebra and Python famous libraries `numpy`/`scipy` which are strongly optimized by calling C or Fortran compiled code.

 My guess at this point is that interest could come from some Rust algorithms built upon these initial building blocks hence I started to implement mixture of experts algorithm (`moe`) and on top surrogate-based optimization EGO algorithm (`ego`) which gives its name to the library[^2][^3].
-Aside from performance, such library can also take advantage from the others [Rust selling points](https://www.rust-lang.org/), namely reliability and productivity.
+Aside from performance, such library can also take advantage from the others [Rust selling points](https://www.rust-lang.org/).

 ## Cite